GBuenaflor/01azure-asp.netcore-mvc-sql-aks/README.md

 ```

 ----------------------------------------------------------
-### 2. Create a AzureDevOps Pipeline trigger and stages
+### 2. Create an AzureDevOps Pipeline trigger and stages

 ### Configure the Azure DevOps Pipeline to have two stages (Build and Deploy)
 ```